-It’s on US as leaders to ensure that there are systems in place to make this happen –– to be their guides and their advocates, and to support their needs as they make their final transition out of the workplace.
+But it’s on US as leaders to ensure that there are systems in place to make this happen –– to be their guides and their advocates, and to support their needs as they make their final transition out of the workforce.

 So what does that look like?

-For starters, it is critical to prioritize and facilitate fluid dialogue.
-Understand that their needs and interests are likely to have evolved over the years, and that the type of support they now require may look far different from that of employees at earlier stages in their careers.
-They serve a critical role in moving the organization forward (i.e., transitioning to new processes or technology, merging teams, or leading new initiatives) and their commitment and engagement is necessary for the long term success of the organization.
-Work with them to construct a plan – a roadmap for their final years that allows them to leverage their talents and interests while adding value to the organization.
+For starters, you absolutely have to prioritize and facilitate fluid dialogue.
+You need to understand that their needs and interests are likely to have evolved over the years, and that the type of support they now require may look far different from that of employees at earlier stages in their careers.
+Then, collaborate on constructing a plan – a sort of roadmap to their exit – if you will, and make sure you remember to involve your team in this process.